vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

 - Tanzu Mission Control is required to enable Tanzu Service Mesh and Tanzu Observability.
 - Since Tanzu Observability also provides observability services, if Tanzu Observability is enabled, Prometheus and Grafana are not supported.
 - In an Internet-restricted environment, provide custom repository details.
 The registry must not implement user authentication.
-For example, if you use a Harbor registry, the project must be public, and not private.
+For example, if you use a Harbor registry, the project must be public and not private.

 ## <a id=deploy-tko></a> Deploy Tanzu for Kubernetes Operations